gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 The final part is to inform the main GitLab application server of the Redis master and the new sentinels servers.

-### Sentinel - GitLab setup
+### GitLab setup

 You can enable or disable sentinel support at any time in new or existing installations.
-From the GitLab application perspective, all it requires is the correct credentials for the Master redis and for a few Sentinels nodes.
+From the GitLab application perspective, all it requires is the correct credentials for the master Redis and for a few Sentinel nodes.

-It doesn't require a list of all sentinel nodes, as in case of a failure, the application will need to query only one of them.
+It doesn't require a list of all Sentinel nodes, as in case of a failure, the application will need to query only one of them.

 >**Note:**